 According to worldteanews.com, more and more tea lovers are demanding better quality teas in restaurants, cafes, and coffee/tea shops.
 Tea aficionados are no longer satisfied with one or two choices of standard tea bags.
 These people want more options like loose leaf tea brewing.
 That’s actually good news for business owners because they can increase sales with fancier tea options instead of the common practice of serving tea as something of a loss leader.
 Loose leaf tea service generates high-profit margins and increased customer satisfaction.

 Ready-to-drink teas are gaining an increased share of the RTD market.
 These teas are easily marketed as healthful alternatives to sweet sodas.
 Black and green teas are the most popular, but smaller companies — like Stash Tea — are bottling proprietary blends.

 10. Plant-based Proteins Gain a Wide Constituency

-Getting in on a Invaluable Secret
+Getting in on an Invaluable Secret

 The popularity of coffee and tea is hardly a secret, but the appeal of marketing coffee and tea products for business might be overlooked.
-Proprietary coffee and tea shops do phenomenally well, and consumers get their coffee on the go, at food trucks, in restaurants, at coffee shops and in supermarkets.
-Bottled coffee and tea beverages become increasingly varied and popular.
+Proprietary coffee and tea shops do phenomenally well, and consumers get their coffee on the go, at food trucks, in restaurants, at coffee shops, and in supermarkets.
+Bottled coffee and tea beverages have become increasingly varied and popular.
 If you want to sell a great, sustainable product, coffee and tea offer marketing opportunities like no other products.